Community Collaboratives

 What Are Community Collaboratives?

-• Align shared goals across sectors and municipalities
+• Align priorities across organizations and municipalities

-• Improve communication, planning, and accountability
+• Strengthen communication, planning, and accountability

 • Advance equity through inclusive design and implementation